• Skip to primary navigation

 Cheeses - like Swiss, Gruyère, smoked cheddar, or Parmesan can be stirred in with the butter and cream cheese for more robust cheese flavors.

 1. Prep the potatoes.
-Wash and cut the red potatoes, leaving the skin on, into relatively the same size chunks approximately 1 to 1 ½ inch in size.
+Wash and cut 2½ red potatoes, leaving the skin on, into relatively the same size chunks approximately 1 to 1½ inches in size.

 3. Boil until tender.
 Cook at a low rolling boil until fork tender, about 10 minutes.
 Drain the potatoes and return to the pot or a large mixing bowl.

 4. Mix in ingredients.
-Mash the cooked potatoes, then add mashed roasted garlic, butter, cream cheese, and salt and pepper.
-Stir to mix, until the butter and cream cheese are melted.
+Mash the cooked potatoes, then add 4 cloves of mashed roasted garlic, ¼ cup of room-temperature butter, 4 ounces of cream cheese, and ¼ teaspoon of both salt and pepper.
+Stir to mix, until the butter and cream cheese is melted.

 5. Finish and serve.
-Add the heavy cream, half & half, or milk (start with less if desired and add more until you have reached your desired creamy texture) and stir until mixed in completely.
+Add ½ cup of heavy cream, half & half, or milk (start with less if desired and add more until you have reached your desired creamy texture) and stir until mixed in completely.
 Serve warm.

 Can I Use Baby Red Skin Potatoes?